 TOEPPERWEIN, ADOLPH [AD] (1869–1962).
-Adolph (Ad) Toepperwein, noted marksman, was born in Boerne, Texas, on October 16, 1869, the son of German immigrants, Johanna (Bergman) and Ferdinand Toepperwein.
-Soon after, the family moved to Leon Springs, where Ferdinand Toepperwein was a well-known gunsmith.
-When Adolph was thirteen his father died, and the boy went to San Antonio, first working in a crockery shop and then as a cartoonist for the San Antonio Express.
-After seeing the famed "Doc" W. F. Carter in an exhibition of marksmanship, Toepperwein began perfecting his own shooting talents.
-In 1889 he quit his newspaper job and went to New York with San Antonio theater manager George Walker, looking for a vaudeville job.
-In 1901, after touring with a circus for eight years, Toepperwein began his fifty-year association with the Winchester Repeating Arms Company as an exhibition publicity agent and sales representative.
-In 1903 he married Elizabeth Servaty (see TOEPPERWEIN, ELIZABETH S.), of New Haven, Connecticut, who had never fired a gun in her life.
-Within two years the Toepperweins were traveling as a team, billed as "The Famous Topperweins" (their name Americanized).
-"Plinky," as she was called, became an outstanding woman marksman, representing American Powder Mills.
-They traveled throughout the world until her death in 1945.
+Adolph “Ad” Toepperwein, noted exhibition marksman, was born in Boerne, Texas, on October 17, 1869.
+He was the son of German immigrants Emil Albrecht Ferdinand Toepperwein and Johanna (Bergmann) Toepperwein.
+Soon after, the family moved to Leon Springs in Bexar County, where Ferdinand Toepperwein was a well-known gunsmith.
+When Adolph was thirteen his father died, and the boy went to San Antonio and first worked in a crockery shop and then as a cartoonist for the San Antonio Express.
+After seeing the famed sharpshooter William Frank “Doc” Carter in an exhibition of marksmanship, Toepperwein began perfecting his own shooting talents.
+In 1889 he quit his newspaper job, and, in search of a vaudeville job, he went to New York with San Antonio theater manager George Walker.
+For two years Toepperwein performed his shooting feats at minstrel shows before accepting a job with Orrin Brothers Circus.
+He toured with the show for eight years and traveled across the United States and in Mexico.

 Ad Toepperwein's first official record was made at the St. Louis World's Fair in 1904.
 In 1906, during a three-day exhibition, he made 19,999 hits out of 20,000 hand-thrown wood blocks.
 It was in San Antonio during a ten-day period from December 13 to December 22, 1907, where Toepperwein made his famous world record and performed what the San Antonio Daily Express described as “the greatest shooting exhibition ever given.”
 Using three 1903 model Winchester .22 automatics, he fired at a total of 72,500 wood blocks and missed only 9 during sixty-eight and one-half hours of target shooting.
 He used up all of the ammunition for sale in the city.
 He attracted both rural and town dwellers to exhibits wherever Winchester guns were sold.
 He showcased his shooting prowess with rifles, shotguns, and pistols at a variety of targets.
 His demonstrations also included the creation of his own artistic renderings through “shoot outs”—employing bullet holes to draw pictures of Indians, cowboys, ducks, and other subjects.
 During World War II the Toepperweins toured military installations.
 Their last tour together occurred in 1943.
 Plinky Toepperwein died in 1945.

+“Adolph Toepperwein,” Find A Grave Memorial (https://www.findagrave.com/memorial/18138/adolph-toepperwein), accessed February 18, 2018.
 Austin American-Statesman, December 27, 1969.
 Charles Merritt Barnes, Combats and Conquests of Immortal Heroes (San Antonio: Guessaz and Ferlet, 1910).
-San Antonio Daily Express, August 5, 1894, May 26, 1901, December 22, 1907, San Antonio Express, January 28, 1945.
+Tim Price, Shooting for the Record: Adolph Toepperwein, Tom Frye, and Sharpshooting’s Forgotten Controversy (Lubbock: Texas Tech University Press, 2016).
+San Antonio Daily Express, August 5, 1894, May 26, 1901, December 22, 1907.
+San Antonio Express, January 28, 1945.
+San Antonio Express-News, June 10, 2015.
+“THE TOEPP GUNS OF ALL TIMES (THE SHOOTING TOEPPERWEINS),” Friends of PLANTAnswers, PLANTanswers.com (http://www.plantanswers.com/toepperwein.htm), accessed February 18, 2018.
 Norman Wiltsey, "Riflemen in Retrospect," Frontier Times, August-September 1964.

 The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Rev. by Laurie E. Jasinski, "TOEPPERWEIN, ADOLPH [AD]," accessed February 28, 2020, http://www.tshaonline.org/handbook/online/articles/fto09.